 For non-locals, they can also offer a rare treat: the chance to visit and explore a new destination by cycle, but not have to go through all the hassle of transporting your own bike there.

 Public Bike Share

 While independent cycle hire operators have been around for decades, the most exciting development in the field of cycle hire or bike share involves the large-scale schemes now popping up or being developed around the country, best illustrated by the now expansive Santander London Cycle Hire scheme.

-The benefits of PBS schemes compared to other cycle hire models is that they use automated self-service, which offers flexible and convenient drop off at a range of docking stations, or sometimes any standard public cycle rack, with prices that encourage short journeys.
+However, if vandalism and theft can be kept in check, the benefits of PBS schemes compared to other cycle hire models are clear: they use automated self-service, which offers flexible and convenient drop off at a range of docking stations, or sometimes any standard public cycle rack, with prices that encourage short journeys.
 However, PBS schemes also often require users to register before they can start to borrow bikes, and user costs can ramp up when you keep the same bike for a prolonged period.
 That means an extensive cycle ride may work out financially prohibitive.

 Cycle hire tips

 - Research your options before travel.
 For example, even if your destination doesn't have a large-scale public bike share, there will almost certainly be smaller independent businesses that offer cycle hire.

 - Similarly, in areas well served by various cycle hire options, work out which will be most convenient for you.
 It may be that you’d be happy docking and undocking PBS bikes as and when you need them.
 Alternatively, perhaps you would rather keep a single hire bike for the duration of your visit.

 - If you are going to use a single hire bike for the duration of your visit, remember you must ensure its security when you are not with it — bring a couple of locks from home with you.